-Outside the classroom, I’m an avid salsa dancer and enjoy watching live performances of music and drama.
+Outside the classroom, I’m an avid Salsa Dancer and enjoy watching live performances of Music and Drama.
 I love horseback riding and hope to go back to sailing to make use of my ‘Inland Skipper License’.
-I am accompanied in Warsaw by my husband and two children, Oskar and Eliza.
+I am joined in Warsaw by my husband and two children, Oskar and Eliza.

 I truly love teaching and have found it makes my life rewarding and meaningful - not many people get the opportunity to help so many others within the course of one day!